mcoder9/slv/frontend-template/web-ssg/articles/doc/en/general/getting-started.md

 ✔︎ SSH connection succeeded
 ```

-Then SLV will check the connection to the server.
-If the connection is successful, the next step will be prompted.
+After that, SLV will check the connection to the server.
+If the connection is successful, you will proceed to the next step.

-### Set the solv user password
+### Set a password for the solv user

-Please set the password for the `solv` user of the server.
+Please set a password for the `solv` user on the server.

-**8 characters or more, including numbers, uppercase and lowercase letters**
+It should be at least 8 characters and include numbers, uppercase and lowercase letters.

 ```bash
 ?
 Please enter your password › *********